korcek-juraj/epfl-ada16-project/README.md

 - for the analysis we will be using Keras

-2/ Viz : - Optimization (Algorithm)
+2/ Viz :

+- optimization (Algorithm)

 - build a map